Physical Activity for Children and Teens

-Although competitive sports are a great way for teens to be physically active while they learn valuable social skills, be aware that sports are not for everyone.
+Competitive sports are a great way for teens to be active while they learn valuable social skills.

-- Some teens may prefer individual sports like karate, gymnastics, and swimming rather than group sports like soccer and baseball.
+It could be competitive or noncompetitive sports.
+Or your teen may choose personal fitness activities such as jogging, yoga, or cycling.
+Some teens may prefer individual sports like karate, gymnastics, and swimming rather than group sports like soccer and baseball.

-Help your teen avoid competition that stresses winning over everything else, including sportsmanship and schoolwork.
+- Help your teen avoid competition that stresses winning over everything else, including sportsmanship and schoolwork.

-Current as of: May 12, 2021
+Current as of: October 10, 2022

 Author: Healthwise Staff